-However, the penalties for Under 21 DUI are the same (or worse) as for adults.
+However, the penalties for an underage DUI are the same (or worse) as for adults.
 On a first offense, a conviction may carry:

-- Mandatory license suspension for 24 months (eligible for restricted permit at court’s discretion )
+- Mandatory license suspension for 24 months (eligible for a restricted permit at court’s discretion )

-- If allowed a restricted permit, MVD requires an ignition interlock device installed in your vehicle and a SR-22 for 3 years
+- If allowed a restricted permit, MVD requires an ignition interlock device installed in your vehicle and an SR-22 for 3 years

 - A class 1 misdemeanor criminal record for life